pkp/pkp-docs/dev/documentation/en/statistics-editorial.md

 # Editorial Statistics

 Editorial statistics refer to the editorial activity of a journal or press.
-The editorial statistics [service](architecture-services.md) helps you calculate data on submissions received, accepted and published, and the time authors must wait for editorial decisions.
+The editorial statistics [service](architecture-services.md) helps you calculate data on submissions received, accepted and published, and how long authors must wait for editorial decisions.

 Get a count of submissions received by one journal.